Replace Tableau + PowerBI + Excel + Custom Reports With One Platform

 From 18-Month Implementation to 48 Hours

-Send us an EHR data export and see Vizier running your clinical, financial, and operational analytics within 48 hours — with no IT project, no analyst backlog, and no per-seat license math.
+Connect Vizier directly to your EHR via FHIR R4 / HL7 v2, or send us an export — see Vizier running your clinical, financial, and operational analytics within 48 hours, with no IT project, no analyst backlog, and no per-seat license math.